John-Abbott-College/6P3-Notes/wk10/device-twins.md

 **Step 2a:** If the device is connected, it is notified of the change immediately.

-**Step 2b:** If the device is not connected, the must follow the [device reconnection flow](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins#device-reconnection-flow) to receive the full desired properties document and to subscribe to new notifications.
+**Step 2b:** If the device is not connected, it must follow the [device reconnection flow](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins#device-reconnection-flow) to receive the full desired properties document and to subscribe to new notifications.

-**Step 3:** the device processes the desired property according to the application logic.
+**Step 3:** The device processes the desired property according to the application logic.

-**Step 4:** the device reports the updated configuration as a reported property (or an error condition using the `status` property).
+**Step 4:** The device reports the updated configuration as a reported property (or an error condition using the `status` property).
 Below is the portion of the document with the reported property:

 ```json
 "reported": {